 Electric Vehicle Supply Equipment (EVSE) Rebate Program

-Effective July 1, 2017, the Maryland Energy Administration (MEA) will offer an EVSE rebate program to an individual, business, or state or local government entity for the costs of acquiring and installing qualified EVSE.
-Between July 1, 2017, and June 30, 2022, the rebate may cover 40% of the costs of acquiring and installing qualified EVSE, or up to the following amounts:
+The Maryland Energy Administration (MEA) offers a rebate to individuals, businesses, or state or local government entities for the costs of acquiring and installing qualified EVSE.
+Between July 1, 2021, and June 30, 2022, the rebate may cover 40% of the costs of acquiring and installing qualified EVSE, or up to the following amounts:

 Plug-In Electric Vehicle (PEV) High Occupancy Vehicle (HOV) Lane Exemption

-Permitted PEVs may operate in Maryland HOV lanes regardless of the number of occupants.
+Permitted PEVs may operate in any Maryland HOV lanes regardless of the number of occupants.
 Qualified PEVs must have a maximum speed capability of at least 65 miles per hour.
-To operate in HOV lanes, PEV owners must obtain a permit, not to exceed $20, from the Maryland Motor Vehicle Administration (MVA).
-Each year the MVA and the State Highway Administration must report PEV use in HOV lanes to the governor.
-This exemption expires September 30, 2019.
-For more information, see the HOV Permit Issuance for PEVs page.(Reference Maryland Statutes, Transportation Code 25-108 and 21-314)
+To operate in HOV lanes, PEV owners must obtain a permit from the Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA).
+Each year the MDOT MVA and the State Highway Administration must report PEV use in HOV lanes to the governor.
+This exemption expires September 30, 2022.
+For more information, see the HOV Permit Issuance for PEVs website.(Reference Maryland Statutes, Transportation Code 25-108 and 21-314)

 Idle Reduction Weight Exemption

 Any motor vehicle equipped with a qualified auxiliary power unit (APU) or idle reduction technology may exceed the state gross, axle, tandem, or bridge weight limits by up to 550 pounds to account for the weight of the technology.
 The additional weight may not exceed the actual weight of the idle reduction unit.
-The vehicle operator must be able to provide written certification of the weight of the APU or idle reduction technology, and demonstrate that the technology is fully functional.
+The vehicle operator must be able to provide written certification of the weight of the APU or idle reduction technology and demonstrate that the technology is fully functional.
 (Reference Maryland Statutes, Transportation Code 24-109)

 Plug-In Electric Vehicle (PEV) Charging Rate Incentive - Pepco

-Pepco offers a time-of-use rate to all qualified Pepco residential customers in Maryland who own or lease a PEV.
+Pepco offers a time-of-use rate to all qualified residential customers in Maryland who own or lease a PEV.
 For more information, see Pepco's Plug-In Electric Vehicle Charging website.

-All-Electric Vehicle (EV) Rebate - Pepco
+Electric Vehicle Supply Equipment (EVSE) Rebate - Pepco